-- 11.2.1 The ICAO Annex 19 SMS framework specifies four components that make up the basic structure of an SMS. - a) Component 1 Safety policy and objectives, which detail the organisational and administration aspects of the SMS, including the assignment of roles and responsibilities. - b) Component 2 Safety risk management, which details the method of collecting safety information (hazard identification), assessing the safety risks and determination of any necessary control measures. - c) Component 3 Safety assurance, which details the monitoring of safety performance, particularly those actions associated with the outcome of safety risk management, and any actions taken to improve safety performance. - d) Component 4 Safety promotion, which details the processes in place to handle and disseminate safety information and maintain safety competence and awareness in key personnel.
+- 11.2.1 The ICAO Annex 19 SMS framework specifies four components that make up the basic structure of an SMS. - a) Component 1 Safety policy and objectives, which detail the organisational and administration aspects of the SMS, including the assignment of roles and responsibilities.
+The following shall be clearly defined and documented. - 1) Management commitment - 2) Safety accountabilities and responsibilities - 3) Appointment of key safety personnel - 4) Coordination of emergency response planning - 5) SMS documentation - b) Component 2 Safety risk management, which details the method of collecting safety information (hazard identification), assessing the safety risks, and determination of any necessary control measures. - 1) Hazard identification - 2) Safety risk assessment and mitigation - c) Component 3 Safety assurance, which details the monitoring of safety performance, particularly those actions associated with the outcome of safety risk management, and any actions taken to improve safety performance. - 1) Safety performance monitoring and measurement - 2) The management of change - 3) Continuous improvement of the SMS

+- d) Component 4 Safety promotion, which details the processes in place to handle and disseminate safety information and maintain safety competence and awareness in key personnel. - 1) Training and education - 2) Safety communication - 11.2.2 The Self-Handlers and GHSPs shall demonstrate that all of four components and twelve elements are documented and implemented accordingly.